IngridAtMicrosoft/DocsContent/singlesource/v1/media-protections.md

 ---

-### Listing media protection options
+### Listing media protections

 Media protection options may be listed using the service API.

 > [!NOTE]
-> The API does not provide support for filtering or sorting lists of media protection options.
-If your application requires a large number of media protection options, consider using a database to store media protection options metadata.
+> The API does not provide support for filtering or sorting lists of media protections.
+If your application requires a large number of media protections, consider using a database to store media protections metadata.

 #### [C#](#tab/csharp)